treehouses/treehouses.github.io/pages/vi/faq.md

 ### Technical Questions

-#### Q1: If user encounter the ssh error
+#### Q1: If user encounter the ssh error.

-A: To fix the issue, please type  `rm "your home directory"/.ssh/known_hosts` in your powershell or terminal.
++ To fix the issue, please type  `rm "your home directory"/.ssh/known_hosts` in your powershell or terminal.

 For example: